Walter Rothschild, 2nd Baron Rothschild: Early life

 Walter Rothschild was born in London as the eldest son and heir of Emma Louise von Rothschild and Nathan Rothschild, 1st Baron Rothschild, an immensely wealthy financier of the international Rothschild financial dynasty and the first Jewish peer in England.

 The eldest of three children, Walter was deemed to have delicate health and was educated at home.
 As a young man, he travelled in Europe, attending the University of Bonn for a year before entering Magdalene College, Cambridge.
 In 1889, leaving Cambridge after two years, he was required to go into the family banking business to study finance.

-At the age of seven, he declared that he would run a zoological museum and, as a child, he collected insects, butterflies and other animals.
+At the age of seven, he declared that he would run a zoological museum and, as a child, he collected insects, butterflies, and other animals.
 Among his pets at the family home in Tring Park were kangaroos and exotic birds.
 As a boy, Rothschild was once dragged off his horse and assaulted by workmen while on a hunting ride near Tring, an experience he attributed to antisemitism.

-At 21, he reluctantly went to work at the family bank, N M Rothschild & Sons in London.
+At 21, he reluctantly went to work at the family bank, N M Rothschild & Sons, in London.
 He worked there from 1889 to 1908.
 He evidently lacked any interest or ability in the financial profession, but it was not until 1908, at the age of 40, that he was finally allowed to give it up.
 However, his parents established a zoological museum as a compensation and footed the bill for expeditions all over the world to seek out animals.

-Rothschild was 6 ft 3 in tall, suffered from a speech impediment and was very shy, but he had his photograph taken riding on a giant tortoise and drove a carriage harnessed to four zebras to Buckingham Palace to prove that zebras could be tamed.
+Rothschild was 6 ft 3 in tall, suffered from a speech impediment, and was very shy, but he had his photograph taken riding on a giant tortoise and drove a carriage harnessed to four zebras to Buckingham Palace to prove that zebras could be tamed.

-Though he never married, Rothschild had two mistresses, one of whom bore him a daughter.
+Though he never married, Rothschild had two mistresses, one of whom bore him a daughter, Olga Alice Muriel Rothschild, who would marry Richard Yarde-Buller, 4th Baron Churston, and be Baroness Churston.